St. Petersburg Wills, Trusts & Probate Lawyer

 Help With Wills, Trusts & Probate in St. Petersburg and Surrounding Areas

-From simple estates to complex probate matters, including adversarial proceedings related to will contests, probate or trust administration, the law firm of Meros, Smith, Lazzara, Brennan & Brennan, P.A., provides practical advice and professional assistance to meet your needs.
+From simple estates to complex probate matters, including adversarial proceedings related to will contests, probate or trust administration, the law firm of Meros, Smith, Brennan, Brennan and Gregg, P.A., provides practical advice and professional assistance to meet your needs.
 Call our St. Petersburg office or contact us online to schedule a consultation.